2947721120/angular-starter-kit/README.md

 * Travis CI, Codacy, Coveralls and Sauce Labs

 ### Getting Started
-##### Prerequisites
-You need git to clone the angular-starter-kit repository.
-You can get git from http://git-scm.com/.

-I also use a number of node.js tools to initialize and test angular-starter-kit.
-You must have node.js and its package manager installed.
-You can get them from http://nodejs.org/.

 ##### Clone angular-starter-kit
 ```bash
 $ git clone --depth=1 https://github.com/Shyam-Chen/angular-starter-kit.git <your-project-name>